zhengyi-liang/zhengyi-liang.github.io/content/publications/example/index.md

 ---
 #title: "Zhengyi Liang, Jaeho Cho (2023).
 The Madness of Crowds: Online Editing and Political Bias on Wikipedia."
-summary: A place holder
+# summary: A place holder
-font-size: 60rem

 tags:
   - Deep Learning